mikeycao/statePUN/README.md

 ### State Crime Rates

-Additional indicators involving state rates for homicide, all violent crime, and all property offenses are also included in the repository, given their potential high collinearity with incarceration rates.

-Included as panel datasets are the crimes known and reported by state law enforcement organizations to the [FBI Uniform Crime Reporting Program (UCR)](https://www.fbi.gov/how-we-can-help-you/more-fbi-services-and-information/ucr): the individual per 100,000 homicide rate
+Additional indicators involving state (per 100,000) rates for homicide, all violent crime, and all property crime offenses are also included in the repository, given their potential high collinearity with state imprisonment rates.
+Data for all states and panel years was scraped from the Crime Data Explorer tool administered by the [FBI Uniform Crime Reporting Program (UCR)](https://www.fbi.gov/how-we-can-help-you/more-fbi-services-and-information/ucr),